 Information on Publicity for Authors and Press Officers

 ESA does not embargo papers to be published in Ecology, Ecological Applications, Ecological Monographs, and Ecosphere.
 ESA also does not put press holds on papers.
-If you wish to write a press release, once your paper is sent to press you should be ready to issue your press release when the DOI and URL become available and the paper is published online.
+If you wish to write a press release, you should be ready to issue your press release when the DOI and URL become available and the paper is published online.
 For specifics, please visit our Promote Your Paper page for Frequently Asked Questions.

 Papers in Frontiers in Ecology and the Environment follow a slightly different process – currently, authors / press officers may coordinate the publication date of their accepted paper with ESA’s press office.

 When will my article be published?

 Accepted Articles (preprints): Manuscripts accepted for publication in Ecology, Ecological Applications, and Ecological Monographs are posted online as “Accepted Article” PDFs, without editing or formatting, shortly after the publisher receives the material from the journal’s Production Editor.
 Accepted Articles are considered published, and are assigned a permanent DOI and URL, which will also be used for the version of record.

 Early View: Manuscripts accepted for publication in Ecology, Ecological Applications, Ecological Monographs, and Frontiers in Ecology and the Environment are made available online ahead of issue placement as “Early View” papers as soon as editing, typesetting, and proof corrections are complete.
 Early View papers are formatted for HTML as well as PDF and are considered the version of record prior to final issue publication.